amitkumaar/drawing_board/Readme.md

 Q               Should quit the program.

 # solution
-..* **InteractiveDrawingBoard** is main driver program.
+ 1. **InteractiveDrawingBoard** is main driver program
-..* user input are matched as reg-ex defined in **ValidCommands**.
+ 2. user input are matched as reg-ex defined in **ValidCommands**
-..* **CommandFactory** is responsible to parse input and for invalid data return UNKNOW type.
+ 3. **CommandFactory** is responsible to parse input and for invalid data return UNKNOW type
-..* Line is made of Point(x,y), Rectangle is modeled as composition of Lines..
+ 4. Line is made of Point(x,y), Rectangle is modeled as composition of Lines
-..* **Canvas** is modled as container class which handles drwaing/re-drawing on console ..* **GraphicsContext** encapsulates 2d char data-structure to handle state of drwaing board.
+ 5. **Canvas** is modled as container class which handles drwaing/re-drawing on console
+ 6. **GraphicsContext** encapsulates 2d char data-structure to handle state of drwaing board

 Below is a sample run of the program.
 User input is prefixed with **enter command:**